Sheeves11/UnnamedFiefdomGame/README.md

 Host your own server or play on our official website: http://unnamedfiefdomgame.com/

+If you would like to play on our development server, visit http://216.128.140.232/

 Please note that this game is in the super pre-alpha testing phase right now.
 More updates and features to come soon!